-Some services offer active protection, others can ‘help out' after the fact.
+Some services offer active protection, others can ‘help out’ after the fact.
 Some will not help at all and will simply quarantine your website.
-Cheap hosting will not do much for you, but many high-quality hosts will install extra security plugins and have their own security features to keep you protected, even as a basic user.
+Cheap hosting will usually not protect or help you, so this is a good reason to pay a bit extra if you are afraid of handling a potential hack.

-Since you're just starting out, lots of this stuff will be confusing.
+Since you’re just starting out, lots of this stuff will be confusing.
 How do you create an email address?
-How do you add a subdomain?
+Why is your site running slow?
 Why are you getting 500 Server Unavailable Error?
 There are a million things that can come up.
 Friendly, fast, and helpful support is a must.
 Live support can be a real lifesaver.

 Types Of Hosting To Consider

-As a beginner, you'll be making small websites and they won't be making much (if any) money right away.
+As a beginner, you’ll be making small websites and they won’t be making any money in the beginning.
 Traffic will start slow, and increase incrementally over time.